innetco/innetco.github.io/inn_services_submenu_pages/en/inn_service_004_nhh_en.md

 - Signs identical with or insignificantly different from another person’s industrial design which has been protected on the basis of an industrial design registration application with the filing date or priority date earlier than that of the mark registration application.

 ### Documents requirements
-- 02 application of trademark registration
+- Two applications of trademark
-- 01 power of attorney with the signature and seal of the applicant (as form)
+- Executed Power of Attorney (form attached) which is simply signed by the Applicant.
+No notarization or legalization is required
-- 01 copy of the document certifying the legal business (the business license, establishment decision ...)
+- 01 Copy of Certificate of business registration.
-- 10 trademarks, with size from 2cm x 2cm and no more than 8cm, specify the color if the trademark having colored.
+-10 specimens of trademark (not larger than 8 x 8 cm)
+- Original priority documents or certified copy of priority document. (if claiming the priority)
-- The list of goods or services bearing the trademark registration (consistent with the business sector)
+- The list of goods/services bearing the trademark.
-- Regulation on the use of collective marks / certification mark (for a collective mark or certification mark)
+- Regulations on the use of collective or certification marks
-- 02 map geographical area corresponding to area landmarks (if the mark contains elements landmarks).
+- 02 Map showing the indicated territory (if the to-be-registered mark is a mark for certification of the geographical origin of a product).